space-isa/LaplaceSolver/README.md

 # LaplaceSolver

-2D Laplace solve adapted from L. Barba's "12 Steps to Navier-Stokes" applied to a parallel-plate capacitor geometry.
+2D Laplace solve adapted from L. Barba's "12 Steps to Navier-Stokes" and applied to a parallel-plate capacitor.